oVirt/ovirt-site/source/release/3.4.4/index.html.md

 * wrong boot order when trying to boot from CDROM while using cloud-init
  - Run vm with odd number of cores drop libvirt error
+ - Duplicated CD device when creating VMs from the blank template
+ - Executing multiple "template.delete" commands in parallel to "vm.delete" commands, creates a race condition which cause the Blank template to be removed from Data Center
  - [Neutron integration] Custom device properties are not passed to vdsm
  - [rhevm] unable to create template from Windows 2012 guest with SPICE videocard in RHEV 3.4
  - Disks imported from Export Domain to Data Domain are converted to Preallocated after upgrade from oVirt 3.4.1 to 3.4.2
  - Fail to update VM with any field, on missing domain name.
  - Cannot add AD group to a new VM from the user portal
+ - Tracker: oVirt 3.4.4 release
  - engine serves only English docs when other locales are installed
  - ovirt-engine should not store long term files in "/var/tmp/ovirt-engine/"
  - Violating hard constraint positive Affinity rule can prevent fixing the violated rule forever